How many hours do you spend managing emails each week? It's likely more than just a few.

 - Select New folder and type a name for it.

-Doing this means all your messages from this sender will go to this folder.
+Doing this means that all messages from this sender will be directed to this folder.

 2. Create mini-inboxes

-In addition to your primary inbox, you can create mini-inboxes within it and organize emails by client type, project, campaign, or topic.
-It’s an easy way to organize all those emails that accumulate over weeks and months.
+One effective trick for inbox management is to think of your email as multiple inboxes.
+In addition to your primary inbox, you can create mini-inboxes and organize emails by client type, project, campaign, or topic.
+It’s an easy way to manage all those emails that accumulate over weeks and months.

 Here’s how to do it in Gmail: